Double axes and subalgebras of Monster type in Matsuo algebras: Introduction

 We have already mentioned that the automorphism group of the Griess algebra is the Monster $M$.
 Jordan algebras also admit large automorphism groups, among which we find all classical groups and some exceptional groups of Lie type.
 The apparent relation between axial algebras of Monster type and (simple) groups is for a good reason: the fusion laws $\cJ(\eta)$ and $\cM(\al,\bt)$ are $C_2$-graded and this results in the axial algebra $A$ admitting, for each axis $a$, an automorphism $\tau_a$ of order two, called the Miyamoto involution of $a$.
 The Miyamoto involutions generate the Miyamoto group of $A$, which is a subgroup of $\Aut(A)$.
 Naturally, the Miyamoto group of the Griess algebra $V$ is the Monster group and, similarly, for the Jordan algebras, the Miyamoto groups are the corresponding groups of Lie type.
 We stress that it is not just the known examples that are highly symmetric: all algebras of Monster type, whether known or not, admit significant automorphism groups.
 Hence the study of algebras of Monster type is highly interesting and relevant not only for specialists in non-associative algebras, but also for group theorists, because these algebras provide a platform to study sporadic simple groups alongside the groups of Lie type, giving the hope of a possible unified theory of (finite) simple groups.

 Ideally, the aim of the theory is a complete classification of algebras of Monster type.
 For the smaller class of algebras of Jordan type, it is shown in \cite{hrs1} (with a correction in \cite{hss}) that, for $\eta\neq\ha$, algebras of Jordan type are exactly the Matsuo algebras, corresponding to $3$-transposition groups, or their factor algebras.
-The class of Matsuo algebras, playing an important r\^ole in this paper, was first introduced by Matsuo \cite{m} and then reintroduced and generalised by Hall, Rehren, and Shpectorov in \cite{hrs1}.
+The class of Matsuo algebras, playing an important r\^ole in this paper, was first introduced by Matsuo \cite{m} and then reintroduced and generalized by Hall, Rehren, and Shpectorov in \cite{hrs1}.
 The case $\eta=\ha$ is still open and it is significantly more complex because Jordan algebras appear in this case.
-However, the recent result of Gorshkov and Staroletov \cite{gs}, bounding the dimension of a $3$-generated algebra of Jordan type, gives hope that the classification of algebras of Jordan type can soon be completed.
+However, the axial-style characterization of Jordan algebras by Segev \cite{se} and the recent result of Gorshkov and Staroletov \cite{gs}, bounding the dimension of a $3$-generated algebra of Jordan type, give hope that the classification of algebras of Jordan type can soon be completed.